clomok/finance-visualizer/AI_INSTRUCTIONS.md

 - **Icons:** Use `lucide-react`.
 - **Formatting:** Prettier standard (2 spaces indent, single quotes, semicolons).

+## Architecture & Implementation Notes

+- **State Management in Charts:** When building interactive charts (e.g., `DrillDownChart`), store **IDs** (strings) in state rather than full objects.
+This prevents stale data issues when parent props (like `dateRange`) update and trigger a re-calculation of the dataset.
+- **Responsive Tables:** Use `overflow-x-auto` on table containers to ensure wide content (like Tags) remains accessible on smaller screens.
+- **UX Scrolling:** When user interaction changes the primary view focus (e.g., clicking a chart leaf node), programmatically scroll to the relevant detail section (e.g., `TransactionList`).

 ## Directory Structure

 - `/src/components`: UI components (Dashboard, Charts, Lists).